Eighth consecutive drop in incidence of days away from work due to workplace injuries and illnesses

 The BLS Safety and Health Statistics Program produced these data.
 The figures in this article pertain to injuries and illnesses in private industry workplaces.
 Find more information on occupational injuries and illnesses in 1998 in Workplace Injuries and Illnesses in 1998, news release USDL 99-358.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Eighth consecutive drop in incidence of days away from work due to workplace injuries and illnesses on the Internet at http://www.bls.gov/opub/ted/1999/dec/wk4/art02.htm (visited August 30, 2014).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Eighth consecutive drop in incidence of days away from work due to workplace injuries and illnesses on the Internet at https://www.bls.gov/opub/ted/1999/dec/wk4/art02.htm (visited July 26, 2017).

 A look at the relationship between employee wages and access to, participation in, and costs of employer-sponsored medical, dental, and vision care benefit plans.

 A look at participation and time spent in sports and exercise activities.

 A look at women's labor force participation and earnings, how women spend their time and money, the nature of fatal work injuries, and labor force projections for the future.